f5devcentral/f5-agility-labs-adc/docs/class11/exercise3.rst

 .. code-block:: none

    [root@i5000-a:Active:Standalone] config # tcpdump -nni 0.0 -c 20  host <Virtual Server IP in your Tenant> and port 80

-This filter matches a single client IP address being used by the traffic generator to help limit output.
-The output should be different between the two layers for this traffic.

-Why would the packets capture for this be different at the tenant layer than F5OS?
+The *tcpdump* output should be different not just in formatting, but also which packets are captured within the TCP flows hitting the virtual server.

 Here are some samples of the above captures: